-- (b) HSO 4200 series compressors use the same connection for liquid injection and the economiser facility.
-If the liquid injection/economiser facility is to be used, remove the blanking plugs from the connections.
-Connect the liquid injection and/or economiser lines to the ports. - (c) Before running the compressor, the moving parts must receive some initial lubrication. - Remove the blank plug from the oil injection connection.
+- (d) Remove the blank plug from the oil injection connection.
 Inject oil to lubricate the mainshaft bearings, main rotor flutes, star rotors and star rotor bearings. - It is important to be fairly generous with this initial lubrication, using in all about 2 litres of oil.
-Use the same type and ISO grade of oil as that used in the rest of the system. - (d) Connect the suction, discharge and oil injection lines.
+Use the same type and ISO grade of oil as that used in the rest of the system. - (e) Connect the oil injection line.